DaniilsFirgers/flats_scraper/README.md

 1. Clone the repository.
 2. Install [Rust and Cargo](https://www.rust-lang.org/tools/install).
 3. Navigate to scrape_flats folder in a terminal and write `cargo run` command.
-4. Choose a district from suggested list, then see the a son file with full list of ads for the district saved in /data folder.
+4. Choose a district from suggested list, then see the a json file with full list of ads for the district saved in /data folder (name of json file is the district name).